Vivvo/gnl-templates/documentation/source/template-design-guide.rst

 Dashboard
 *********
-This page has no primary action, but it does display a number of important values to the user.
+The Dashboard page has no primary action, but it does display a number of important values to the user.
 Those values are:
 - `maintenanceMessage`
    - A maintenance message that can be enabled or disabled to notify users of planned maintenance downtime.